-Are Westies Good Family dogs is a paid collaboration with Legal & General.
+Are Westies Good Family dogs was produced in partnership with Legal & General.

 We did a lot of research when choosing the breed of our family dog.